atbcb/ICTTestingBaseline/docs/03FocusOrder.md

 * If any of the above checks fail, then the content fails this SC

 ### Selector (Identify Content)
-Navigation components used on more than one Web page
+Set of navigation components used on more than one Web page

 #### Tests for SC 3.2.3
-1. Use the keyboard to move the focus through navigation components (including any hidden ).
+1. Use the keyboard to move the focus through navigation components.
-    1. Check that the relative order of keyboard and/or visual focus is the same across pages.
+    1. Check that the order of keyboard focus is the same among major navigation components across pages.
+Navigation components can have different submenus across pages.
     1. Check that any change in the content order is only the result of a user-initiated change

 ##### Test Results for 3.2.3